clojure-lsp/clojure-lsp/docs/settings.md

 ## All settings

-You can find all settings and its default [here](https://github.com/clojure-lsp/clojure-lsp/blob/master/docs/all-available-settings.edn) and below the docs for each one:
+You can find all settings and its default values [here](https://github.com/clojure-lsp/clojure-lsp/blob/master/docs/all-available-settings.edn) and below the docs for each one:

 | name                                    | description                                                                                                                                                                                                                                                                                                                                                                                                          | default                                          |
 |-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|